JuliaDynamics/DrWatson.jl/docs/src/index.md

 DrWatson follows these simple principles:

 0. **Non-Invasive.** DrWatson does not require you to follow strict rules or change the way you work and do science in order to use it.
 In addition DrWatson is function-based: you only have to call a function and everything else just works; you *do not* have to create additional special `struct` or other data types.
 1. **Simple.** The functionality offered is a baseline from where you handle your project as you wish.
-This makes it more likely to be of general use but also means that you don't have to "study" to learn DrWatson: all concepts are simple.
+This makes it more likely to be of general use but also means that you don't have to "study" to learn DrWatson: all concepts are simple, everything is easy to understand.
 2. **Consistent.** The functionality is identical across all projects and DrWatson offers a universal base project structure.
 3. **Allows increments.** You didn't plan your project well enough?
 Want to add more folders, more files, more variables to your simulations?
 It's fine.
 5. **Reproducible.** DrWatson aims to make your projects fully reproducible using Git, Julia's package manager and consistent naming schemes.